Summer Research Program

 In the Illinois Computer Science Summer Research Program (SRP), students work with Illinois faculty mentors and graduate students over the summer to get an introduction to computer science research.
 This is an outstanding opportunity for aspiring scientists and faculty to learn from leading experts in computer science.

-The Illinois CS SRP activities include networking and social events, weekly lunch and learn seminars covering topics such as research skills, presentation skills, information about graduate school, including applications, career opportunities, etc. The experience is capped off with an end-of-summer research symposium providing participants an opportunity to share their work.
+The Illinois CS SRP activities include networking and social events, weekly lunch and learn seminars covering topics such as research skills, presentation skills, and information about graduate school, including applications, career opportunities, etc. The experience is capped off with an end-of-summer research symposium, allowing participants to share their work.

 Application